-Each experiment consisted of six sessions: in three sessions, participants worked with AspectJ; in the other three, participants worked with a control language.
-Each session began with training time to allow the participants to familiarize themselves with the environment and the language(s) they were to use.
+Each experiment was a between-groups study consisting of six trials: in three trials, one pool of participants worked with AspectJ; in the other three, a different pool of participants worked with a control language.
+We estimated each programmer's relative ability from our previous knowledge of them and a set of informal questions regarding the scope of their previous experience, particularly in regards to objectoriented programming (in Java and Emerald), concurrency, and distribution.
+The pools were formed to balance abilities; for the debugging experiment, pairs were selected with matching skills (so neither could dominate the trial) and then distributed to balance the pools.
+Each trial began with training time to allow the participants to familiarize themselves with the environment and the language(s) they were to use.
 We also gave the participants some refresher material on synchronization and distribution.
-The participants were then given ninety minutes to tackle the assigned tasks.
-Two computers were available for use in each session.
+The participants were then given a ninety minute session in which to tackle the assigned tasks.
+Two computers were available for use in each trial.
 The participants were graduate students and professors of computer science, and an undergraduate in computer engineering.

-We videotaped the ninety minute sessions during which participants worked on tasks; the participants were asked to think-aloud during this time.
+We videotaped the sessions during which participants worked on tasks; the participants were asked to think-aloud during this time.
 An experimenter was present during the session and was available to answer questions about the programming environment.
 At thirty minute intervals, or after each task was completed, the experimenter stopped the participants and asked a series of questions:

 - What have you done up to now?

 - What are you working on?

 - What significant problems have you encountered?

-- What is your plan of attack from here on?
+- What is your plan of attack from here?